 • bowel and/or bladder control issues.

 High-profile physician and author of The Oxygen Revolution Dr Paul Harch is widely considered the world’s leading authority on hyperbaric medicine, with experience spanning more than 30 years.
-He has presented abundant clinical evidence that HBOT can improve post-stroke symptoms.
+He has presented abundant clinical evidence that HBOT may improve post-stroke symptoms.
 One of Dr Harch’s cases involved a 68-year-old male three-time stroke victim.
 After a course of HBOT, the patient experienced reduced dizziness, better balance and coordination, improved ability to walk without a cane or leg brace, and a marked improvement in his previously low mood.

 Hyperbaric Oxygen Therapy for stroke

-To know more about the substantive benefits of HBOT for stroke, contact us on 0203 823 1212 or email@example.com, or book a consultation with Robert Pender, a world-renowned hyperbaric expert, at our Chelsea-based clinic.
+To know more about the potential benefits of HBOT for stroke, contact us on 0203 823 1212 or email@example.com, or book a consultation with Robert Pender, a world-renowned hyperbaric expert, at our Chelsea-based clinic.

 Please note that although HBOT having been used for many years as a therapeutic intervention for a variety of indications, the evidence for its use is not proven by “randomized prospective controlled clinical experiment or trial” which is considered to be the strongest form of scientific evidence by conventional medical standards.

 People with conditions below may benefit from HBOT as an adjunctive therapy alongside their conventional medical treatments.
 It is always recommended that clients visit their GP or Consultant if there is any medical problem before commencing HBOT.
 Our HBOT expert, Robert Pender regularly consults GPs and medical consultants or relevant members (MDs) of International Hyperbaric Medical Association when required whilst client’s confidentiality will be respected and protected throughout.